-Some people think smoothie bowls are glorified smoothies; just smoothies that you put in a bowl and then top with artfully displayed fruits, nuts, and whatever else you think would look pretty.
-Since the dawn of Instagram, many a food blogger and influencer have created elaborate and over-the-top smoothie bowls to garner likes, comments, and even more followers.
+Some people think smoothie bowls are glorified smoothies; just smoothies that you put in a bowl and then top with artfully displayed fruits, nuts and whatever else you think would look pretty.
+Since the dawn of Instagram, many a food blogger and influencer have created elaborate and over-the-top smoothie bowls to garner likes, comments and more followers.
 They have succeeded in their quest because this breakfast, if nothing else, is really so pretty.

-However, the smoothie bowls I make and have ordered at various health food shops are packed with wonderful nutrient-dense ingredients like kale, spinach, dates, protein powders.
-They are made with far less liquid than a smoothie, creating a thick, sorbet-like density that helps the toppings balance on top.
+However, the smoothie bowls I make and have ordered at various health food shops are packed with wonderful nutrient-dense ingredients like kale, spinach, dates and protein powders.
+They are made with far less liquid than a smoothie, creating a thick, sorbet-like density that helps balance the toppings.

 - 1/2 apple